 It is not uncommon for parents to advance money to their children to assist with a house purchase, without any clear plan as to how this will be dealt with in the future.
-Unfortunately this is often without consideration for the potential consequences that could result under relationship property laws if their child goes on to live with their spouse/partner in the home, and then separates or divorces.
-A recent case provides a good example of the issues that can arise.
+Unfortunately, this is often without consideration for the potential consequences that could result under relationship property laws if their child goes on to live with their spouse/partner in the home, and then separates or divorces.
+A recent case provides an excellent example of the issues that can arise.

 In this case, a husband and wife purchased a house shortly after marrying and becoming pregnant.
 They funded the purchase using around $50,000 from their savings, a $40,000 bank loan and a little over $330,000 from the wife’s parents.
 The couple separated four years later.